567-labs/fastllm/applications/sentence-transformers-ft/README.md

 2. The model, evals, and checkpoints will be automatically saved to `./output` path in your local directory.

-### Run with Modal (`modal_main.py`)
+### Run with Modal

-1. Make sure the hyperparameters you want are set correctly.
+1. Make sure the hyperparameters you want are set correctly in [modal_main.py](./modal_main.py).
 Then initiate training with

         ```bash
-        modal run modal-main.py
+        modal run modal_main.py
         ```

 2. After the modal app is initiated, you should see the app running in the Modal dashboard as well as a new storage volume where your finetuned model/metrics will be stored.
 This volume will be named `sentence-transformers-ft-{UNIX_TIMESTAMP}` Once training finishes, you can download the volume to your local directory by running.
 This saves your model, checkpoints, and evals to your local computer.